Purchase the Day Trips and Hidden Places Around Rochester books on Amazon

 Lunch

-Stroll down Falls Street to find excellent options, like El Bajio Mexican Restaurant, Little Italy, and Downtown Deli.
+Stroll down Fall Street for excellent options like El Bajio Mexican Restaurant, Little Italy, and Downtown Deli.

 National Womens Hall of Fame